Policy design in experiments with unknown interference: Numerical studies: main results

 We collect results for the one-wave experiment in Figure \ref{fig:power_app}, \ref{fig:welfare_app} (left-panel), where we report power and the relative improvement from improving by $5\%$ the treatment probability for people in remote areas as discussed in the main text.
 Welfare improvements (and power) are increasing in the cluster size and the number of clusters.
-However, such improvements are negligible as we increase clusters from twenty to forty, suggesting that twenty clusters are sufficient to achieve the largest welfare effects.\footnote{The order of magnitude of the welfare gain is smaller compared to simulations with the unconditional probability since, here, we always treat exactly half of the population.
-As a result, welfare oscillates between $0.24$ and $0.29$ only (as opposed to zero to one as in the unconditional case), as shown in Figure \ref{fig:ex1}.} In the right-hand side panel of Figure \ref{fig:welfare_app} we report the out-of-sample regret.
+However, such improvements are negligible as we increase clusters from twenty to forty, suggesting that twenty clusters are sufficient to achieve the largest welfare effects.
+In the right-hand side panel of Figure \ref{fig:welfare_app} we report the out-of-sample regret.
 The regret is generally decreasing in the number of iterations, especially as the regret is further away from zero.
 As the regret gets almost zero (0.06$\%$), the regret oscillates around zero as the number of iterations increases due to sampling variation.
 This behavior is suggestive that for some applications, few iterations (in this case, ten) are sufficient to reach the optimum, up to a small error.
 In Table \ref{tab:cov_app}, we observe perfect coverage for $n = 600$, and under-coverage by no more than five percentage points in the remaining cases.